Entanglement study in the island of inversion region using \textit{ab initio} approach

 \section{Acknowledgement}

-We acknowledge financial support from MHRD (India) and Anusandhan National Research Foundation (ANRF), India.
+We acknowledge financial support from MHRD (India) and research Grant No. ANRF/ARGM/2025/001130/TS from Anusandhan National Research Foundation [ANRF], India.
 We would also like to thank the National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Ganga’ at the Indian Institute of Technology Roorkee.
 We are grateful to Calvin Johnson for his help regarding the BIGSTICK and to Takayuki Miyagi for IM-SRG.